Normanbg/Personal_Research/index.md

 ## To start, here it is a brief explanation of production plan on videogames:

-It is a document created **collaborative among the team** (if it is a small team, it will be done with whole team, if it is a big one, it will be done with the leads of each section), as it affects each member of the team directly.
+It is a document created **collaborative among the team** (if it is a small team, it will be done with the whole team, if it is a big one, it will be done with the leads of each section), as it affects each member of the team directly.
 It serves as a comprehensive task list of everything that needs to be implemented in the game and all of the components thereof.
 Which is then given a man-month requirement individually to help to define a most likely rough timeline for the development engagement.
-There are professional project management tools like Jira or MS Project that helps the production plan, but the simple spreadsheet production plan is a decent solution that works in a snap.
+There are professional project management tools like Jira or MS Project that helps the production plan.
+But, the simple spreadsheet production plan is a decent solution that works in a snap.

 <img src="https://i.imgur.com/fLrgxGX.jpg">
 *Example in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*